Hyma10/nanomaterial-sensors-review/README.md

 Musidipalli, Hymavathi. *Revolutionizing Pharmacy: The Role of Nanomaterial-Based Sensors*.
 GitHub, 2025, https://github.com/Hyma10/nanomaterial-sensors-review.
 **IEEE**
 H. Musidipalli, "Revolutionizing Pharmacy: The Role of Nanomaterial-Based Sensors," GitHub, 2025.
 [Online].
 Available: https://github.com/Hyma10/nanomaterial-sensors-review
+If you use this repository, please cite:
+> Hymavathi Musidipalli. *Nanomaterial-Based Sensors for Biomedical and Pharmaceutical Applications*.
+GitHub.
+Available at: [https://github.com/Hyma10/nanomaterial-sensors-review](https://github.com/Hyma10/nanomaterial-sensors-review)
 ##  How to Use
+- Explore the PDF for full review details.
+- Use the infographics for quick understanding and presentations.
 - Click the **Download PDF** link above to read the article.
 - Use the citation section to reference this article in your own work.
 - Feel free to fork or clone the repository for academic sharing or discussion.